Social Security Cards

 - A letter from your employer indicating that you have a job offer.

 - A “blue sheet” titled “On-Campus Employment Eligibility Verification.”
-This can be obtain at International Students and Scholars.
+This can be obtained at International Students and Scholars.

 - A class schedule, issued by the Registrar’s Office (with your name on the schedule) or printed from Webadvisor.